fabs-pe/T1A3/readme.md

 ## Features

 The user will be asked to input their name and age.
 The game will then pick a random number for the user to guess within 3 guesses.
 The range  will get larger as the user moves through the rounds.
 Total of 3 rounds and need to win to move on to next round.

+### The App Functions

+- User registration- the user will be asked to enrty their name and age.
+This will be recorded in the results file and the username will be used for a custom experience

+- The Main Game -